Steelers Are NFL's True Playoff Wild Card: Flawed but Can Beat Anyone

 They are good, bad and everything in between.

 This was a huge win for the Steelers.
 A loss would have meant four straight and a big chance of staying home for the playoffs.
-Yes, they beat a decaying Patriots franchise in the twilight of dynastic greatness, but it doesn't matter.
+Yes, they beat a decaying Patriots franchise in the twilight of dynastic greatness—handed it back-to-back losses in December for the first time since 2002—but it doesn't matter.
 That's Bill Belichick they beat.
 That's Tom Brady they beat.
 They took advantage of a slowed and aging Rob Gronkowski, but so what.
 You beat the team that's in front of you.

 And by beating the Patriots, the Steelers made a strong statement both to themselves and the rest of the league: We're not perfect, but you will still have to deal with us.